arifqayoom39/snippet/README.md

 flutter pub get
 ```

-3. Configure Firebase:
+3. Configure Appwrite:
+   - Set up an Appwrite server or create an account on Appwrite Cloud
-   - Create a new Firebase project at [Firebase Console](https://console.firebase.google.com/)
+   - Create a new project in the Appwrite console
-   - Add Android and iOS apps to your Firebase project
+   - Set up database collections and storage buckets for the app
+   - Configure authentication providers as needed
-   - Download and add the configuration files to your project
+   - Add your Appwrite endpoint and project ID to the app configuration
-   - Enable Authentication, Firestore, Storage, and Cloud Messaging

 4. Run the app:
 ```bash